oceanprotocol/docs/building-with-ocean/using-ocean-subgraph/get-data-nft-information.md

 # Get Data NFT Information

 The result of following GraphQL query returns the information about a particular datatoken.
-Here, `0x1c161d721e6d99f58d47f709cdc77025056c544c` is the address of the dataNFT. &#x20;
+Here, `0x1c161d721e6d99f58d47f709cdc77025056c544c` is the address of the dataNFT.

 {% hint style="info" %}
-Copy the query in the [graphiQL interface](https://v4.subgraph.mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) to fetch the results from the mainnet.
-For other networks, change the domain name with appropriate subgraph domain as mentioned in [this page](../../core-concepts/networks.md).
+Copy the query in the [GraphiQL interface](https://v4.subgraph.mainnet.oceanprotocol.com/subgraphs/name/oceanprotocol/ocean-subgraph/graphql) to fetch the results from the mainnet.
+For other networks use [this table](./#ocean-subgraph-graphiql).
 {% endhint %}

 ```graphql